speechly/speechly/README.md

   appId: 'your-app-id',
 })

-// Also Client can be created with a projectId const client = new Client({
-  projectId: 'your-project-id',
-})

 // Initialize the client - this will ask the user for microphone permissions and establish the connection to Speechly API.
 // Make sure you call `initlialize` from a user action handler (e.g. from a button press handler). await client.initialize()